-There’s no doubt about it — this community (well, _communities _in Manayunk and University City) — knows how to sweat, smile, and strengthen its students.
+There’s no doubt about it that this community—well, _communities _in Manayunk and University City—knows how to sweat, smile, and strengthen its students.
 The fact they teach Baptiste Power Vinyasa means classes will be energizing and empowering at the same time.
 Plus, they crank the heat to that oh-so-hot 90 degrees, guaranteeing you’ll leave drenched in sweat, and yet, walk away feeling refreshed and energized.
 We’ll just chalk that up to the magic of the Hotbox team and community.

-You could call this place the perfect balance of yoga and wellness.
 Amrita Yoga & Wellness is helping the Fishtown and Graduate Hospital communities find their flow one chaturanga at a time.
-Here, sweat through a yoga session, hit the mat or reformer for a Pilates class, or you can try your hand at Tai Chi.
-No matter which you choose, you’ll be feeling right when you’re done.
+Amirita, whose name translates to “immortal” in Sanskrit, wants everyone to feel the perfect balance of yoga and wellness.
+Sweat through a yoga session, hit the reformer in a Pilates class, or you try your hand at Aerial Yoga where you’ll really feel the stretch as you hang through aerial silks.
+No matter which you choose, you’ll be feeling more like yourself when you’re done.

-Three words say it all: Yoga.
+Three words: Yoga.
 For.
 Everybody.
-Philly Yoga Factory is the only entirely donation-based studio in the city, meaning you can pay-what-you-wish for every single class.
-They share a space with a Bikram studio, so be prepared for some serious heat.
-Also, come ready for something new — this is a spot where teachers and students alike can explore new styles, from strength training classes geared at runners and athletes to cross-over and sensory Aroma Yinyasa classes!
+Philly Yoga Factory is entirely donation-based, meaning you can pay-what-you-wish for all classes (they recommend a minimum $7 donation).
+They share a space with a hot yoga studio, so prepare yourself for some serious heat.
+Also, come ready for something new because teachers and students alike explore all kinds of styles, from strength training classes for runners and athletes to cross-over and sensory Aroma Yinyasa classes.
 Fitt Tip: keep your eyes peeled for the occasional mindful meditation and hoop dancing class — you never know what’ll pop up!

-In a neighborhood known for its museums, Priya’s a real work of art.
-If you’re new to hot yoga, it’s an ideal spot to start, as their instructors guide students through the process and the room isn’t quite as hot as other studios.
+In a neighborhood known for its museums, Priya’s a true work of art.
+And, if you’re new to hot yoga, it’s an ideal spot to start as their instructors guide students through the process in a totally non-threatening environment.
 Plus, they host a number of themed classes in their bright and clean classrooms.
-All in, it’s a safe and welcoming space for those, because not all of us want to take yoga too seriously.
+All in all, it’s a safe and welcoming space for those wanting to up their yoga game, beginners and advanced included.
 Take advantage of their intro package — $40 for a month of unlimited hot yoga is a total steal.

-Joining the Old City scene in late-2018, Mind Over Matter is a yoga and barre studio known for its signature melding of the two.
-Helmed by two veterans of the former Torc Yoga studio, the namesake Mind Over Matter class incorporates the micro-movements of barre and the strengthening holds of a yoga practice into one hour-long session.
-You'll feel the burn, and the playlists are always fire.
-Add in its other power yoga, Vinyasa, barre, and mat Pilates classes for one complete studio experience.
+Joining the Old City scene in late-2018, Mind Over Matter is known for its signature melding of yoga and barre.
+Helmed by two veterans of the former Torc Yoga studio, the namesake Mind Over Matter class incorporates the micro-movements of barre and the strengthening holds of yoga into one hour-long session.
+You'll feel the burn and hear the playlists (they’re always fire.)
+Add in its other power yoga, Vinyasa, Barre, and mat Pilates classes and you have one complete studio experience.

 With locations in Rittenhouse, South Philly, and Fairmount, it’s no wonder this place has become home for so many yogis on the move.
 Delightfully unpretentious, each studio offers classic Vinyasa- and Yin-style classes in bright and clean spaces.
+And, with more than two dozen teachers on hand, you’ll have your fair share of classes to choose from.
 Sick of swampy hot yoga classes?
-Don’t worry — these studios are air-conditioned and well-ventilated, so you’ll be breathing easy.
+Don’t worry — these studios are air-conditioned to a crisp 75-degrees year round, so you’ll be breathing easy.